hAI-FA001/Agentic-AI-Engineering-Workshop/README.md

 ### Other Errors

 - When running MCP from `@modelcontextprotocol/server-filesystem`, make sure the path exists

   - Won't work if the `sandbox` folder doesn't exist

+- For errors when running the Accounts MCP Server (such as timeout errors), run `uv run accounts_server.py --active` manually from the terminal first so it installs the packages and to see what it's doing